zejsneto/Arduino-Projects/Low-light-thermistor-based-temperature detection/README.md

-# Traffic-light-system-with-button
+# Low-light-thermistor-based-temperature detection

 ## ℹ️ Description

-Make a project of a traffic light for cars and pedestrians like what we see on the streets.
-The set must have a button, which will be pressed by the pedestrian when desired pass through.
-The time to cross should be around 4 seconds.
-Whenever there are 2 seconds left to close, the red traffic light for the pedestrians must flash until fully closed.<br>
+Build a project to light up 5 LEDs according to the temperature measured by the NTC thermistor.
+The LEDs should only light up if the ambient light is low.<br>

 <p align="center">
   <img src="./images/operation.png" width="65%"/>